uk000/goto/README.md

 `Goto` exposes the following `grpc` operations:
 1. `Goto.echo`: This is a unary grpc service method that echoes back the given payload with some additional metadata and headers.
 The `echo` input message is given below.
-It responsd with a single instance of `Output` message described later.
+It responds with a single instance of `Output` message described later.
     ```
     message Input {
       string payload = 1;
     }
     ```
-2. `Goto.streamOut`: This is a server streaming service method that accepts the following `StreamConfig` input message, that allows the client to configure the parameters of stream response.
+2. `Goto.streamOut`: This is a server streaming service method that accepts a `StreamConfig` input message allowing the client to configure the parameters of stream response.
 It responds with `chunkCount` number of `Output` messages, each output carrying a payload of size `chunkSize`, and there is `interval` delay between two output messages.
     ```
     message StreamConfig {
       int32  chunkSize = 1;